Last Updated on

 Benefits of Making Your Site into a PWA

-Why build an ecommerce PWA in the first place?
+Why build a PWA ecommerce site in the first place?
 What are the advantages to having a progressive web app, over a simple, mobile-friendly website?

 Speed